-One thing I do when I really want to decompress, is that I head into the dining room and start creating a table setting.
+One thing I love to do before every holiday is setting a beautiful table.
+I head into the dining room and start creating a table setting.
 I find such joy and satisfaction in it because it’s bringing together beauty and utility, mixing old and new, and arranging combinations that work really well.
-I recently invited a friend over who also loves to set a pretty table, and together we put together a fall tablescape that will inspire you.
+I recently invited a friend over who also loves to set a pretty table, and together we put together a fall and Thanksgiving tablescape that will inspire you.
 Here is my dish, on dishes and mixing expected with the unexpected.

 If I haven’t mentioned it once, I’ve mentioned it a hundred times, that I collect dishes.
 I even designed and created an entire room dedicated to my collection that is now our Butler’s pantry.
 I have found much of my collection at flea markets and thrift stores, but I’ve also purchased new as well.
 This fall table setting is my take of a modern mix; a little old and new with some shop the house in there too.

-Every theme needs color, and though when you think of a fall table setting, earthy and muted tones come to mind, we pulled navy from the table runner that we chose to use.
+Every theme needs color, and though when you think of a Thanksgiving table setting, earthy and muted tones come to mind, we pulled navy from the table runner that we chose to use.
 Navy with pops of orange and those earthy tones for a winning combo.
 I always say, shop what you have.
 Don’t always think you need to display the expected.
-Keep in mind that a beautiful flat bed sheet makes for a great tablecloth, as do fabric remnants.
+Keep in mind that a beautiful flat bed sheet makes for a great tablecloth, as do fabric remnants, which always makes for a beautiful Thanksgiving table.

 Pattern on pattern is always the name of the game when designing a tablescape, as long as you keep that one themed color in play.
 Mix and match.
 Here, we used a brightly colored salad plate, and softened the setting up with a gold-rimmed ivory plate.
 Keeps the flow.
 Remember, you don’t want busy, you want stylish.